 Taiwan is now left with 21 diplomatic allies in the world.

 Below is a list of diplomatic missions set up by foreign governments in Taiwan, in English alphabetical order of country name by region.
 States that don’t officially recognize the Republic of China (Taiwan) operate de facto embassies or trade offices.
 These offices are usually staffed by professional diplomats without the official diplomatic titles.
 Not all offices listed below have the authority to grant entry visa into their respective countries or offer consular services.
 Contact an embassy/consulate in a nearby city outside of Taiwan (e.g. Hong Kong, Guangzhou, Shanghai, Beijing, Tokyo, Seoul, Manila, Bangkok, Singapore) or your foreign ministry if your country is not represented.
-Taiwan’s foreign ministry maintains a list all foreign embassies and offices.
+Taiwan’s foreign ministry maintains a list of all foreign embassies and offices.

 貝里斯大使館 Embassy of Belize